maelvls/maelvls.github.io/content/2020/why-kubernetes-compares-with-hash/index.md

   labels:
     pod-template-hash: 775855699b
 ```

+In this post, I want to present the advantages and limitations of using a
+hash function in this context.

+✅ **Pros**: works around the fact that child object might get mutated or
+defaulted, which means the `reflect.DeepEqual` can't work (**what about
+performance???**)

+❌ **Cons**: if the child gets updated, the parent cannot know that it has
+been changed since the hash only works in one way. (**talk about
+replica set mapping to multiple pods**)

+- why is it a label and not an annotation?

 Looks like the hash is created [in the replicaset sync func][rs-sync] and
 it uses the [`ComputeHash`][ComputeHash] func which uses